SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 more reliable (i.e., less subject to random simulation effects) than the times we measured before but it is still not sufficiently reliable for real-world decisions.
 We should also replicate the runs using different random number seeds.
-The result of this run (using Python 2.7) is:
+The result of this run (using Python 3.2) is:

 .. literalinclude:: bankprograms/bank11.out

+Result for Python 2.x is given in Appendix A.

 .. -------------------------------------------------------------